TERMS and conditions

 e.
 Time-based Bookings only: If you want us to share time records with you, this must be specified in the Booking so that we can make sure we keep them and send them as required.
 Time based bookings are charged in 15 minute slots, so a five minute call may incur a 15 minute charge if this is a unique call during the day.
 Fees will be subject to a minimum one-hour charge on days when work is required.

 a.
 We will use our reasonable endeavours to deliver Services according to the timetable described in the Booking.
 We will let you know if we expect that deadlines may not be met.
-Where work is undertaken by retainer and no deadline was specified in the Booking you must specify your priorities and deadlines in line with the number of hours/amount of work you have purchased.
-For example, if you purchase five hours a week of time and need 20 hours in a particular week to support a deadline you will need to specify that deadline and authorise the payment of additional hours and seek confirmation that we have sufficient availability to meet your needs.
+Where work is undertaken by retainer and no deadline was specified in the Booking you must specify your priorities and deadlines in line with the Services we have agreed.

 b.
 Proof reading and sign off: While we do everything we can to ensure the accuracy of the work we do for you, the final sign off rests with you and it is your responsibility to check the work before it goes out.

 c.
 Timetables: Our ability to meet timetables depends on your giving us access on time to all the information or resources we need from you.

 d.
 Availability: Our normal working hours are set out in the Booking.
 Availability outside these hours cannot be guaranteed without agreement in advance, and work outside those availability hours will be subject to additional work surcharges.
 We are not available over the weekend or on Bank and Public Holidays unless expressly agreed.